Fake Marriage Canada – Sham Marriage for Immigration Purposes

 Fake marriage and immigration regulations

 It is no surprise that a fake marriage is against Canadian immigration laws and regulations.
 Section 4 of the Immigration and Refugee Protection Regulations calls this type of arrangement “Bad Faith.”
-Consequently, if the main purpose of the marriage is immigration to Canada or the marriage is not genuine, the officer refuses the sponsorship application.
-In fact, I located more than 4500 hearings related to fake marriages, a.k.a. marriages of convenience, on the CanLII website.
+Consequently, if the primary purpose of the marriage is immigration to Canada or the marriage is not genuine, the officer refuses the sponsorship application.
+I located more than 4500 hearings related to fake marriages, a.k.a. marriages of convenience, on the CanLII website.

 An immigration officer looks into several factors to identify fake marriages.
 Here are some examples: